APPLYING TO MEDICAL SCHOOL

 Writing a Graduate Entry Medicine Personal Statement

 As with other routes into medicine, you’ll be expected to demonstrate why you want to study and your passion for a future career in medicine.
-Admission tutors will also be assessing if you have the required attributes for a career in medicine and a realistic view of what it entails.
+Admission tutors will also assess whether you have the required attributes for a career in medicine and a realistic view of what it entails.
 Again, reflecting on your previous work experiences, either voluntary or paid, as well as your previous degree, if it’s relevant, will allow you to demonstrate that you meet these requirements.

 You can find more guidance on entry requirements, funding and admissions exams in our Graduate Entry Medicine blog.